typst/typst/docs/guides/guide-for-latex-users.md

 - **Bibliographies are not customizable.** In LaTeX, the packages `bibtex`, `biblatex`, and `natbib` provide a wide range of reference and bibliography formats.
-You can also use custom `.bbx` files to define your own styles there.
+These packages also allow you to write `.bbx` files to define your own styles.
 Typst only supports a small set of citation styles at the moment, but we want to build upon this by supporting [Citation Style Language (CSL)](https://citationstyles.org), an XML-based format backed by Zotero that allows you to describe your own bibliography styles.